An efficient second-order cone programming approach for dynamic optimal transport on staggered grid discretization: Numerical experiments

 \subsection{Numerical results}

-In this part, we report the results of the numerical experiments.
-We tested several numerical instances, including transport problems between two continuous densities in a flat domain, the transport problem between a continuous density and a Dirac measure, and the transport problem in a domain with obstacles.

-All numerical experiments were implemented in MATLAB (R2023b) on a desktop PC with one Intel Core i9-9900KF CPU (8 cores, 3.60 GHz) and 64 GB memory.
-The numerical results for the method proposed in this paper can be reproduced using the code available on GitHub\footnote{\url{https://github.com/chlhnu/DOT-SOCP}}, and the input densities can be modified as desired.
+In this part, we report the numerical results of our experiments for four categories of DOT instances.
+All numerical experiments were implemented in MATLAB (R2023b) on a desktop PC with an Intel Core i9-9900KF CPU (8 cores, 3.60 GHz) and 64 GB of memory.
+The numerical results for the method proposed in this paper can be reproduced using the code on GitHub\footnote{\url{https://github.com/chlhnu/DOT-SOCP}}, where a Python version of the software is also available.